Autonomic dysreflexia occurs 1 month to 1 year later in 20% to 70% of people who have had a spinal cord injury.

 Treatment of Autonomic Dysreflexia

 Correction of the cause

 Doctors remove or correct the problem causing autonomic dysreflexia.

-Very high blood pressure is immediately treated with drugs that work quickly, such as nitroglycerin, hydralazine, labetalol, or nifedipine.
+Very high blood pressure is immediately treated with medications that work quickly, such as nitroglycerin, hydralazine, labetalol, or nifedipine.

 Doctors may refer pregnant women to an obstetrician who specializes in treating disorders such as autonomic dysreflexia.

-OnabotulinumtoxinA (a drug used to block nerve activity), injected into the main bladder muscle, may help prevent episodes of autonomic dysreflexia.
+OnabotulinumtoxinA (a medication used to block nerve activity), injected into the main bladder muscle, may help prevent episodes of autonomic dysreflexia.

 Drugs Mentioned In This Article

 |Generic Name||Select Brand Names|